7aske/rgs/README.md

 └── repository2 (1)
 ```

 `-d` - outputs the absolute path to the repository.
-Assumes `--no-color`.
 Useful for `dmenu` scripting.